amadeus4dev/developer-guides/docs/resources/flights.md

 ### Flight delay prediction

 Now that we got ourselves a good deal on the tickets, we'd want to make sure there's no surprises when we get to the airport.
-The [Flight Delay Prediction API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-delay-prediction) can helps with that.
+The [Flight Delay Prediction API](https://developers.amadeus.com/self-service/category/air/api-doc/flight-delay-prediction) can help us with that.
 This API can estimate the probability of our flight being delayed.

-Let's take the following flight as our example.
-We are flying from Madrid (MAD) to Paris (SDG) on 12 December 2021 at 18:20 with the Turkish Airlines (TK) on an Airbus A321-100/200 (IATA carrier code - 321).
+Let's take the following flight as an example.
+We are flying from Madrid (MAD) to Paris (SDG) on 12 December 2021 at 18:20 with Turkish Airlines (TK) on an Airbus A321-100/200 (IATA carrier code - 321).
 Our flight number is 1816 and we should be arriving in Paris at 20:25.
 According to ISO8610, our flight duration in ISO 8601 is H2.
 This is what our query will look like:

 ```bash
 curl --request GET \